TCotton/UUIDv7-Utils/README.md

 When using a UUID for the primary key of a SQL database tables, for performance reasons, you should use UUIDv7 instead of UUIDv4.
 UUIDv7 embeds a timestamp in the first 48 bits (6 bytes) representing milliseconds since Unix epoch.

-However, beware that node `crypto.randomUUID()` and the PostgresQL `gen_random_uuid()` return a UUIDv4.
+However, beware - node `crypto.randomUUID()` and the PostgresQL `gen_random_uuid()` returns a UUIDv4.

 From PostgreSQL 18, use the `uuidv7()` function instead of `gen_random_uuid()` to generate a UUID for a primary key, ex: `user_id       UUID PRIMARY KEY     DEFAULT uuidv7()`

 A UUID v7 creation NPM library is [uuidv7](https://www.npmjs.com/package/uuidv7) by [LiosK](https://github.com/LiosK).

 Using the `dateFromUUIDv7` function, you can extract the timestamp from the UUIDv7.
 It will return `undefined` if the UUID is not a valid UUIDv7.
-The `uuidVersionValidation` function will return the UUID version number, from 1 to 7.
+The `uuidVersionValidation` function will return the UUID version version from 1 to 8, or the string `'NilUUID'` or `'MaxUUID'`, and `undefined` if the UUID is not a valid UUIDv7 string.

 ## Usage